Idaho Water Quality at a Glance

 PFAS “Forever Chemicals”

-Source: Firefighting foam use at military installations (Mountain Home Air Force Base, Gowen Field), some industrial activities, and consumer products
+Source: Firefighting foam use at military installations — Mountain Home Air Force Base (levels of 2–17× the former EPA advisory limit found in 2018) and Gowen Field, Boise; some industrial activities; and consumer products.

-Health Effects: Linked to cancer, liver damage, immune system suppression, high cholesterol, and developmental effects in children
+Health Effects: Linked to cancer, liver damage, immune system suppression, high cholesterol, thyroid hormone disruption, and developmental effects in children and foetuses.

-Health Effects: High nitrate levels can cause methemoglobinemia (blue baby syndrome) in infants, and may be linked to other health issues with long-term exposure
+Health Effects: High nitrate levels can cause methemoglobinemia (“blue baby syndrome”) in infants under six months; arsenic and uranium are linked to cancer and kidney damage with long-term exposure.

 Please read – our information